Points of Interest

 Pritzlaff Conservation Center

 Built in 2016, the Pritzlaff Conservation Center is the epicenter for the Garden’s conservation activities.
-This building is home to multiple lab spaces, our Conservation Seed Bank, the Clifton Smith Herbarium, and office spaces.
+This building is home to many things, including the Conservation Seed Bank, the Clifton Smith Herbarium, the Lichenarium, the Fungarium, the Tissue Bank, the Bugs collection, multiple lab spaces, and office spaces.

-The PCC is home to our Tissue Bank.
-Airtight containers provide stable long term storage for leaf tissues for later DNA based studies.
+The Pritzlaff Conservation Center is home to our Tissue Bank.
+Airtight containers provide stable long-term storage for leaf tissues for future DNA-based studies.

-The PCC is home to our bug collection.
+The Pritzlaff Conservation Center is home to our Bugs collection.

-Channel Islands Chamber Orchestra playing in the Gallery
+Channel Islands Chamber Orchestra playing in the Pritzlaff Conservation Center Gallery

 Beauty is the Gateway to Conservation